cn-uofbasel/ccn-lite/doc/tutorial/tutorial.md

 ```

 ### 4. Add a Forwarding Rule
 The two relays are not yet connected to each other.
-We need a forwarding rule from node `A` to node `B`.
+We want to add a forwarding rule from node `A` to node `B` which is a mapping of a prefix to an outgoing face.
+Thus, we first need to create the face on relay `A` followed by defining the forwarding rule for `/ndn`.

 `ccn-lite-ctrl` provides a set of management commands to configure and maintain a relay.
-On node `A`, we first add a new face.
-In this case, the face should point to a UDP socket (address of node `B`).
-We need to remember the ID of this face for the next step.
+These management commands are based on a request-reply protocol using interest and content objects.
+Currently the ctrl tool is hardwired for the `ccnb` format.
+To decode the reply of the ctrl tool we use the `ccn-lite-ccnb2xml` tool.

+Finally, because faces are identified by dynamically asigned numbers,  we need to extract the FACEID from the reply of the create face command.
+When defining the forwarding rule we can refer to this FACEID.

 Again, open a new terminal window.
 ```bash
 FACEID=`$CCNL_HOME/util/ccn-lite-ctrl -x /tmp/mgmt-relay-a.sock newUDPface any 127.0.0.1 9999 | $CCNL_HOME/util/ccn-lite-ccnb2xml | grep FACEID | sed -e 's/.*\([0-9][0-9]*\).*/\1/'`
 ```